The Top 3 Deep Breathing Exercises for Relaxation

 When was the last time you stopped what you were doing and reconnected with your body?

 Deep breathing is a viable component for optimal health.
 Every cell in our body depends on oxygen in order to survive and thrive.
 Unfortunately, we can become so caught up with our daily busy lives that we often neglect our breath.
 When we breathe shallow we hinder our ability to achieve optimal energy and healing.
 There is an old proverb that states, “Life is in the breath.
 He who half breathes half lives.”
-Creating an awareness of your mind-breath connection can help to reduce stress and anxiety, lower blood pressure, enhance creativity, improve heart rate variability, and even alter your gene expression.
+Creating an awareness of your mind-breath connection through deep breathing exercises is extremely beneficial.
+It can help to reduce stress and anxiety, lower blood pressure, enhance creativity, improve heart rate variability, and even alter your gene expression.

-Below are my top favorite Top 3 Deep Breathing Exercises For Relaxation.
+Below Are My Top 3 Favorite Deep Breathing Exercises For Relaxation.

 - Sama Vritti or “Equal Breathing”